HossainAraf/Awesome-Books/README.md

 - Open your Terminal in your VSCode.
 - Navigate to the desired directory [folder] to which you want to clone the repository to
-- [Copy & Paste] Git clone you find in the code button https://github.com/GeekyHacks/AwesomeBook.git
+- [Copy & Paste] git@github.com:HossainAraf/Awesome-Books.git

 ### Prerequisites

 In order to run this project you need: